 Train for an In-Demand Career in Welding

-Westmoreland offers a degree, diploma and three certificate programs in Welding Engineering Technology.
+Westmoreland offers a degree, diploma and four certificate programs in Welding Engineering Technology.

 Why Choose a Career in Welding Engineering Technology?

 Those interested in the field of welding should have excellent manual dexterity, good hand-eye coordination and overall excellent eyesight.
 Welders join seams and fill holes and indentations in metal pieces.
 They can explore options such as welding, soldering and brazing.

 Welders are physically adept at bending because this field can require awkward positions for completion of a job.
 Those selecting a career in welding should possess a strong work ethic, good problem-solving skills and solid math skills.

 Westmoreland’s Welding Engineering Technology program has state-of the-art technology and machines to learn the necessary skills needed in the welding field.
 Students will learn how to make decisions in the design and manufacturing of welded fabrications based on joint design, welding equipment, metallurgy and material application.